-The longer answer: Consider the ramp to be two vegetables in one.
-It's like a green onion.
-The top and bottom fare better when their destinies diverge.
+I always advise people to consider the ramp to be two vegetables in one!
+It’s like a green onion.
+The top and bottom both fare better when their destinies diverge.

-The ramp's leafy tops are perfectly happy to be sautéed with a little olive oil (or bacon fat, if you're nasty) in a hot pan.
-They take about sixty seconds to cook, and it's fun to watch as the leaves inflate like tiny jade balloons in the skillet.
+The ramp’s leafy tops are perfectly happy to be sautéed with a little olive oil and salt in a hot pan.
+They take about sixty seconds to cook, and it’s fun to watch as the leaves inflate like tiny jade balloons in the skillet.

-Keep in mind that they cook down to practically nothing, so you'll need about one bunch to serve two people.
+Keep in mind that they cook down to practically nothing, so if you’re sautéing, you’ll need about one bunch to serve two people.

-Sautéed ramps are ace alongside meats (particularly bison, venison and gamier meats), in omelettes, with fried eggs and bacon in the morning, or as a stuffing with mushrooms for dumplings, chicken or fish.
+Sautéed ramps are delicious alongside meats (particularly bison, venison and gamier meats), in omelettes, with fried eggs and bacon in the morning, or as a stuffing with mushrooms for dumplings, chicken or fish.

 The stems and bottoms will want to be washed, trimmed of roots and stripped of the thin, protective layer hanging loosely around the bulbs.

 Chop them into thin rings and use as you would use shallots, or, better yet: make pickles.